bitumin/moodle-local_plugin-template/README.md

 sh rename.sh --name=tictactoe --copyright="2018 Mitxel Moriana <mitxel+moriana@my-email.com>"
 ```

-If the script is successful it will create a new module folder with the provided module name and all the renaming operations done.
+If the script is successful it will create a new local plugin folder with the provided name and all the renaming operations done.
 Then you may delete this repository folder.

 If this script fails or if you prefer to do the renaming operations manually, follow this steps:

-* Rename the newmodule/ folder to the name of your module (eg "tictactoe").
+* Rename the newmodule/ folder to the name of your plugin (eg "tictactoe").

 * Edit all the files in this directory and its subdirectories and change
   all the instances of the string "newmodule" to your module name